XCSoar/XCSoar/docs/README.md

 ## Version badge and "Last updated"

-Both come from git at build time (`nuxt.config.ts`), so they are only correct in a build from a git checkout.
+Both come from git at build time (`nuxt.config.ts` and `modules/page-meta.ts`), so they are only correct in a build from a git checkout.

 - The badge in the header shows the release version when `HEAD` carries a `v<version>` tag, otherwise the short commit hash, and links to the release or